Remilitarisation of the Rhineland: Belgium

 Belgium concluded an alliance with France in 1920 but after the remilitarisation Belgium opted again for neutrality.
 On 14 October 1936 King Leopold III of Belgium said in a speech:

 "The reoccupation of the Rhineland, by ending the Locarno arrangement, has almost brought us back to our international position before the war...
 We must follow a policy exclusively and entirely Belgian.
 The policy must aim solely at placing us outside the quarrels of our neighbors".

 Since the leaders of Germany knew well that neither Britain nor France would violate Belgian neutrality, the declaration of Belgian neutrality effectively meant that there was no more danger of an Allied offensive in the West should Germany start another war as the Germans were now busy building the Siegfried Line along their border with France.
 By contrast, just as before 1914, Germany's leaders were all too willing to violate Belgian neutrality.
-Belgian neutrality meant there could be no staff talks between the Belgian military and those of other nations, which meant that when German forces invaded Belgium in 1940, there were no plans whatsoever for coordinating the movement of Belgian forces with those of France and Britain, which gave the Germans a head-start in their offensive.

 Poland

 Poland, announced that the Franco-Polish Military Alliance signed in 1921 would be honoured, although the treaty stipulated that Poland would aid France only if France was invaded.
 At the same time that Józef Beck, as Poland's Minister of Foreign Affairs, was assuring the French ambassador Léon Noël of his commitment to the Franco-Polish alliance and Poland's willingness to stand with France, he was also telling the German ambassador Count Hans-Adolf von Moltke that since Germany was not planning on invading France, the Franco-Polish alliance would not come into effect and Poland would do nothing if France acted.
 Beck made a point of stressing to Moltke that Poland had not been allowed to sign Locarno and would not go to war for Locarno, and that as one of the architects of the German-Polish nonaggression pact of 1934 that he was a friend of the Reich.
 Beck told Moltke on 9 March that his promise to go to war with France was "in practice, without effect" because it only came into effect if German troops entered France.
 Weinberg wrote that Beck's "duplicity" during the Rhineland crisis of telling the German and French ambassadors different things about what Poland would do "... did nothing for Beck's personal reputation and involved enormous risks ..." for Poland.
 Poland did agree to mobilise its forces if France did first, however they abstained from voting against the remilitarisation in the Council of the League of Nations.